 Aim to drink 6-8 glasses of water a day as recommended, but don't drink immediately before eating to avoid feeling full before your meal.

 Don't underestimate the benefits of exercise.
-It may seem counterproductive to burn calories when trying to gain weight, but certain types of exercise can be the perfect accompaniment to your healthy eating regime.
+It may seem counterproductive to burn calories when trying to gain weight, but I can reassure you certain types of exercise can be the perfect accompaniment to your healthy eating regime.

 Exercise is essential if you're looking to gain muscle mass rather than simply gain weight.
-High protein foods such as protein bars, protein shakes or milk should be included as a post-training snack to ensure maximum recovery.
+High-protein foods such as meat, fish, dairy products, eggs, pulses, protein bars or protein shakes should be included as a post-training snack to ensure maximum recovery.

 Be realistic.
 Aim for a steady weight gain rate to give your body time to adjust to your changing diet.
 It's healthy to expect a weight gain of 1-2 lbs per week when energy intake levels are increased by around 500 calories a day, but an increase of between 300-500 calories per day is a great place to start.
 Some weeks you may gain more, others less – weight gain isn't linear – but the important thing is that it is going in the right direction!

-Some things to consider for when weight gain feels difficult:
+Things to consider if weight gain feels difficult:

 Links for further reading: